Depression, Fatigue & Sleep

 - Headache, pain, neurological, and cognitive symptom review

-- Medical review for thyroid disease, B12 deficiency, anemia, diabetes, vitamin deficiencies, and chronic illness
+- Medical review for thyroid disease, vitamin B12 deficiency, anemia, diabetes, vitamin deficiencies, and chronic illness

 - Screening questionnaires when appropriate

-- Sleep study / PSG if sleep apnea is suspected
+- Sleep study or PSG when sleep apnea is suspected

-- EEG if spells, blackouts, seizures, or episodic confusion are present
+- EEG when spells, blackouts, seizures, or episodic confusion are present

-- Referral to psychiatry, psychology, or therapy support when needed
+- Referral for psychiatry, psychology, counseling, or therapy support when needed

 Treatment Approach